Geely Auto: LEVC

 London Electric Vehicle Company (LEVC) is a brand owned by ZGH that produces and sells electric black cabs and vans.
 It adopted its current name in 2017 to reflect its new mission of developing and producing electric commercial vehicles.
-It was previously known as The London Taxi Company, which has roots from Manganese Bronze Holdings, the original manufacturer of black cabs that Geely acquired in 2013.
+It was formerly named The London Taxi Company, which has roots from Manganese Bronze Holdings, the original manufacturer of black cabs that Geely acquired in 2013.

 In January 2025, LEVC was consolidated into Geely Auto.
 For the Chinese market, the brand was merged into Geely Galaxy dealership network.